 So, what is a CBD flower?
 It is a good source of CBD that contains a very small percentage of THC and is beneficial for your health.
-You can enjoy the benefits of CBD by using flower in the different methods mentioned in this post.
+You can enjoy the benefits of CBD by using flowers in the different methods mentioned in this post.

 Frequently Asked Questions

 No, they are not.
 Hemp and marijuana are two different plants, and it is a legally established fact.
 Marijuana contains a large amount of THC, which is psychoactive.
 In contrast, hemp contains mostly CBD less than .3% THC.

 Yes, CBD hemp flower is legal across all states.
 However, there are some added conditions in some parts of the United States.
 You can learn about the conditions from here.

 No, it does not.
 CBD hemp flower contains very low levels of THC, the compound responsible for the psychoactive effects of cannabis.
 By law, CBD hemp flowers must contain less than 0.3% THC, which is not enough to produce a “high” or intoxicating effect.